-Agricultural Substances Databases Background and Support Information
+The University of Hertfordshire Agricultural Substances Databases - Background and Support Information

-The document aims at providing information regarding the PPDB, BPDB and the VSDB, their management and data acquisition.
+The present document (version 02/2023) aims at providing information regarding the PPDB, BPDB and the VSDB, their management and data acquisition.
 It seeks to answer common questions regarding these matters.
 Information on the Terms and Conditions of use for each database can be found in a document that is available on the database website as a PDF download.